July 30, 2023 New York Giants Training Camp Report - Big Blue Interactive

 OLB Jihad Ward (unknown) and TE Ryan Jones (knee) did not practice.
 “Ryan Jones, the young tight end, we’re going to give him a day,” said Daboll.
 “He had a little knee.
 Then, we are going to give Haddy (Jihad Ward) a day… He’s got a little bit of something.
 But it’s not anything long-term.”

 OC J.C.
-Hassenaur (right arm) left practice early.
+Hassenauer (right arm) left practice early.

 PRACTICE NOTES…